 This plant is grown in Japan and processed into the shape of noodles or rice known as shirataki.

 Glucomannan is a type of viscous fiber, which makes you feel full and satisfied.
 It also lowers levels of the “hunger hormone” ghrelin.

 Turmeric is a spice with powerful health benefits.

 Its active ingredient, curcumin, can lower inflammation and blood sugar levels while reducing heart disease risk.

 What’s more, curcumin appears to benefit kidney health in diabetics.
 This is important, as diabetes is one of the leading causes of kidney disease

 Nuts are another excellent addition to the diet.
 Like fish, nuts contain healthful fatty acids that help keep the heart-healthy.

 Walnuts are especially high in omega-3 fatty acids called alpha-lipoic acid (ALA).
 Like other omega-3s, ALA is important for good heart health.

 A study from 2018 suggested that eating walnuts is linked with a lower incidence of diabetes.

 Walnuts also provide key nutrients, such as protein, vitamin B-6, magnesium, and iron.

 Research has shown that citrus fruits, such as oranges, grapefruits, and lemons, have antidiabetic effects.

-Eating citrus fruits is a great way to get vitamins and minerals from fruit without the carbohydrates.
+Eating citrus fruits is a great way to get vitamins and minerals from the fruit without the carbohydrates.

 Some researchers believe that two bioflavonoid antioxidants, called hesperidin and naringin, are responsible for the antidiabetic effects of oranges.